Please view these information tabs to learn about our Mechanical Clock Chimeblock and Rods

 The point to bend this bar is at the place where it goes from skinny to wide with needle nose pliers.
 The overall assembly will be higher from the chime block slightly.
 That is if swapping out the movement with the wire hammer head rod older style.

 It is an option to raise the entire chimeblock with a shim underneath it to help with this.
 It is not an absolute requirement, bending the hammer arms are usually sufficient.

 Adjust the hammer wires

 Wall Clock Coil Gong

-Wall Clock Coil Gong 4 3/4 diameter with a brass center bushing.
-The gong mount is included and this will be mounted to the back of the clock case.
-There is a screw in the base that will come out, and go through the center bushing too mount this.
+This is a Wall Clock Coil Gong that is 4 3/4 in diameter with a brass center bushing.
+It includes the gong mount which mounts to the back of the clock case.
+There is a screw in the base that comes out, and goes through the center bushing to mount it.